slm-lang/slm/README.md

 ### Inline html `<` (HTML style)

-You can write html tags directly in Slim which allows you to write your templates in a more html like style with closing tags or mix html and Slim style.
+You can write html tags directly in Slm which allows you to write your templates in a more html like style with closing tags or mix html and Slm style.

     <html>
       head